KrishnakumarModi/transcripting_Script/README.md

 # Transcription project Using Whisper

 This project leverages OpenAI's Whisper model to automatically transcribe audio into text.
-Whisper is a state-of-the-art speech-to-text model capable of transcribing multiple languages with high accuracy.
+Whisper is a state of the art speech to text model capable of transcribing multiple languages with high accuracy.

 ## Requirements